stfc/PSyclone/doc/dynamo0p3.rst

 Annexed DoFs
 ++++++++++++

-[reference the developers section for more info]

-When a kernel iterates over dofs (rather than cells) for a continuous field using distributed memory (see the :ref:`distributed_memory` Section), the dynamo0.3 need only ensure that dofs owned by a processor are computed.
+When a kernel iterates over dofs (rather than cells) for a continuous field using distributed memory (see the :ref:`distributed_memory` Section), then PSyclone need only ensure that dofs owned by a processor are computed.
 However, for continuous fields, shared dofs at the boundary between processors must be replicated (as different cells share the same dof).
 Only one processor can own a dof, therefore processors will have continuous fields which contain dofs that the processor does not own.
-These unowned dofs are called `annexed` dof in the dynamo0.3 api and are a separate, but related, concept to field halos.
+These unowned dofs are called `annexed` in the dynamo0.3 api and are a separate, but related, concept to field halos.

 When a kernel that iterates over cells needs to read a continuous field then the annexed dofs must be up-to-date on all processors.
 If they are not then a halo exchange must be added.
-In an attempt to reduce the number of halo exchanges in an application (at the expense of redundantly computing annexed dofs) PSyclone defaults to iterating over both owned dofs and annexed dofs.
+In an attempt to reduce the number of halo exchanges in an application (at the expense of redundantly computing annexed dofs) PSyclone defaults, for kernels which iterate over dofs, to iterating over both owned dofs and annexed dofs.
 This default can be changed (to only iterate over owned dofs) by changing the `COMPUTE_ANNEXED_DOFS` flag in the PSyclone `config.py` configuration file from `True` to `False`.
+For more details please refer to the :ref:`dynamo0.3-developers` developers section.

 .. _dynamo0.3-api-transformations: